Many free Microsoft Word alternatives are available now, so you have plenty of choices.

 You can use Word online as part of Office Online, but you still need to pay.

-If you only need to write, many free Microsoft Word alternatives will do the job perfectly for you.
+If you only need to write, many free alternatives will do the job perfectly for you.

-I was a Word user for years, like all of us.
-But I can’t remember the last time I used it.
+Like most of us, I used Word for years, but I can’t remember the last time I used it.

 Sure, I have lots of old files in Word document format.